-Rating: 1 out of 5.
-(Fake) German ingenuity at it's worst
+Rating: 1 (Fake) German ingenuity at it's worst

 “Hi, my name is Bob.
 I used to work at a really big company because I’m very intelligent.
 Now I focus all my considerable brain power on trading in Binary Options.
 I have designed a super algorithm that can detect subtle shifts in the space-time continuum which allows me to pick the winning trade.
 I’ve made mucho dinero!
 I will help you make stacks of cash too, because I am helpful and I love my fellow man.
 All you need to do is give this random company some cash and then I will give you special “signals” that will make your trades skyrocket!
 You can even hand over your credit card details here, right now, on this site which has the best HTTPS security in the world that I got free off a site on the internet.
 I won’t steal your money, promise!
 So, give me your money!”

 Sounds legit right?
 You wouldn’t have any issues handing you credit card details over to someone who spins that yarn for you?

 You would?
 How odd.

 You see, that story is a paraphrase of a hell of lot of Binary Options systems out there.
 Of course they spin there’s out in a 12 minute or longer video, add in some flashy images, and generally spruce it up.
 At the end of the day though, they are still the same story.

 This is why when I come across systems like QuattroBot, which spins a similar story, I am amazed by the fact that people fall for it.

 As you can guess the main focus of the sales pitch is a 12 minute or so video pitch.
 The one reason perhaps, why this particular system has flown under the radar, is that it does not make excessive claims.